Posted 22-Jun-2019 01:15:42

 Category: Broadstone Equine

-In talking to prospective clients every day, a lot of the same questions come up and I thought I would share some of the more common in this blog.
+While talking about horse insurance to prospective clients every day, our representatives field many of the same questions, so we thought we would share some of the more common inquiries in this blog.

 1. I just bought a horse that is already insured, does his policy just automatically transfer to me?